kaito1410/AutoDD_Rev2/README.md

 	2.  pass in values 1, 2, 3, or 4

-	3. 1 = sort by total score, 2 = sort by recent score, 3 = sort by previous score, 4 = sort by change in score
+	3. 1 = sort by total score, 2 = sort by recent score, 3 = sort by previous score, 4 = sort by change in score, 5 = sort by change in # of rocket emojis

+Sub (Subreddit toggle)

+	1. Using this parameter shows scores on the other subreddits such as RobinHoodPennyStocks, Stocks, WallStreetBets, etc

 Filename